statengeneraal/laws-markdown/verdrag/second/nam/ngum/development/fund/agreement/1974/BWBV0004006/README.md

 (b) Without prejudice to the generality of the foregoing, Laos shall make available to EDL the proceeds of the loan by the Government of Canada under Section 3.05.

 Section 7.03.
-Laos shall ensure that the activities of its departments and agencies with respect to the carrying out of the Project and the operation of the Project facilities are conducted and coordinated in accordance with sound administrative policies and proce dures.
+Laos shall ensure that the activities of its departments and agencies with respect to the carrying out of the Project and the operation of the Project facilities are conducted and coordinated in accordance with sound administrative policies and procedures.

 Section 7.04.
 Laos and the Administrator shall cooperate fully to ensure that the Project will be efficiently and economically implemented and that the purposes of this Agreement will be accomplished.
 To that end: